 Note: The specified port ranges are blocked for ALL PCs, and this setting is not IP address or MAC address specific.
-For example, to block all PCs on the private LAN from accessing HTTP sites (or "web surfing"), set the "Start Port" to 80, "End Port" to 80, "Protocol" to TCP, select Enabled, and then click Apply.
+For example, if you wanted to block all PCs on the private LAN from accessing HTTP sites (or "web surfing"), you would set the "Start Port" to 80, "End Port" to 80, "Protocol" to TCP, checkmark Enabled, and then click Apply.